nothingX001/Javascript-Slot-Machien/README.md

 Contributing

 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
 All contributions are welcome!
+I am planning on styling this at a later time...